Nyerguds/MobiusMapEditor/README.md

 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 50.

-The **ModsToLoad** setting will have the `Tiberian_Dawn\ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning it will automatically be loaded if found.
+The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
+Note that the editor has no way to check whether mods are enabled in the game, so that makes no difference.

 You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/concretepavementtd).